ronin-rb/ronin-db/man/ronin-db-irb.1.md

 ## DESCRIPTION

-Connects to a database and start an interactive ruby shell.
+Connects to a database and start an interactive Ruby shell.

 ## OPTIONS